Urns & Tubes: First-full definitions

 \subsection{The problem of points}

 We briefly elaborate the connection between (multinomial) first-full distributions and the ancient problem of points, as discussed in the introduction.
-We do so via an example in~\cite{Ma16}, with two players $A$ and $B$ that play a game that ends when one of the players has won 4 times.
+We do so via an example in~\cite{Ma16}, with two players, called $A$ and $B$, playing a game that ends when one of the players has won 4 times.
 The winner then gets 64 coins.
 Each time, the probability of winning for $A$ is $\frac{6}{10}$ and is $\frac{4}{10}$ for $B$.

 A particular game is terminated abruptly at a stage where $A$ has won $a<4$ times and $B$ has won $b<4$ times.
 The question that has occupied Fermat and Pascal is how to fairly divide the stake of 64 coins at such an unfinished stage.
 Their solution is to look at the chances of $A$ and $B$ to win, if they were to continue from where the game was terminated.
 One then looks at the number of times $4-a$ and $4-b$ that $A$ and $B$ still need to win.
 This can be reformulated in terms of tubes to be filled.

 Thus, the distribution capturing the chances for $A$ and $B$ to still win in this (aborted) situation of the game --- if the game would be continued --- is a multinomial first-full: